Clément-Talbot

 Clément-Talbot Limited was a British motor vehicle manufacturer with its works in Ladbroke Grove, North Kensington, London, founded in 1903.
-The new business's capital was arranged by Charles Chetwynd-Talbot (whose family name became the brand-name and whose family crest became the trademark), shareholders included automobile manufacturer, Adolphe Clément, along with Baron A. Lucas and Emile Lamberjack, all of France.
+The new business's capital was arranged by Charles Chetwynd-Talbot (whose family name became the brand-name and whose family crest became the trademark), shareholders included automobile manufacturer, Adolphe Clément, along with Baron Auguste Lucas and Emile Lamberjack, all of France.

 The shareholders sold it in late 1919 to the company that became S.T.D.
 Motors.
 It kept its separate identity making cars designed specially for it or by its employees until 1934.
 After S.T.D.s financial collapse it was bought by the Rootes brothers.
 When Rootes acquired Clement-Talbot's parent company Darracq & Co. in 1935, it kept the Talbot name as a brand, then establishing Sunbeam-Talbot Limited in 1938.

 Origin

 The first Talbots, re-badged Clément-Bayards built in France, were sold by the British Automobile Commercial Syndicate Limited, manager Daniel M. Weigel, from the Earl's premises at 97–98 Long Acre, which included Maison Talbot, importers of Michelin tyres.
 The earl's flourishing business was the importation, distribution through a large British network and retailing of many brands of European motor cars and associated products.
-These included: Panhard, Hotchkiss, Mors and Clément-Gladiator cars.
+These included: Panhard, Hotchkiss, Mors, and Clément-Gladiator cars.
 This business brought about the close association with businessman Adolphe Clément, and in April 1902 the Earl became the agent for Clement cars.
 By 1903 his car imports from France exceeded £2,000,000.
-The earl closed this business in 1909, when its only advertised brand was Spyker, because it seemed to be foolish to compete with his own Talbot dealers.
+The Earl closed this business in 1909, when its only advertised brand was Spyker, because it seemed foolish to compete with his own Talbot dealers.